Who is the only person to have won both a Booker Prize and an Oscar?

 FAQ

-A: Ruth Prawer Jhabvala passed away on April 3, 2013, in New York City, leaving behind a remarkable legacy in both literature and film.
+Q: What is the significance of winning both a Booker Prize and an Oscar?

+A: Winning both a Booker Prize and an Oscar demonstrates an exceptional talent for storytelling across different mediums, solidifying one’s status as a versatile and accomplished artist.

-In conclusion, Ruth Prawer Jhabvala’s exceptional achievement of winning both a Booker Prize and an Oscar solidifies her place as one of the most talented and versatile writers of our time.
-Her ability to captivate audiences through her novels and screenplays will continue to inspire and entertain for generations to come.
+In conclusion, Ruth Prawer Jhabvala’s extraordinary achievement of winning both a Booker Prize and an Oscar is a testament to her immense talent and versatility.
+Her ability to captivate audiences through her writing and screenplays has left an indelible mark on the worlds of literature and film.
+Jhabvala’s legacy will continue to inspire aspiring writers and filmmakers for generations to come.